Like to win this quilt? We’ve got you covered.

 The evening will coincide with Lake to River Co-op’s Online Market pick-up night.
 The monthly gatherings are free, open to the public and wheelchair accessible.

-Our last book in the Food for Thought series is Salt: A World History by Mark Kurlansky.
+Our last book in the Food for Thought series is the first section of Omnivore’s Dilemmaby Michael Pollan.
 We’ll meet June 8 to talk about it, as well as the next series’ selections.

 Creative non-fiction rock stars David Giffels of Akron and Lori Jakiela of Pittsburgh travel all the way to Youngstown to read us some stories.
 Open mic to follow, emceed by Y-town creative non-fiction writer and recent NEOMFA grad Tom Pugh.

 Wed.
 May 3 @ 7:00 PM, Suzie’s Dogs & Drafts, 34 N. Phelps St.

 David Giffels is the author of The Hard Way on Purpose: Essays and Dispatches From the Rust Belt (Scribner 2014), nominated for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay, and the memoir All the Way Home (William Morrow/HarperCollins 2008), winner of the Ohioana Book Award.
 His writing has appeared in the New York Times Magazine, the Atlantic.com, Parade, the Wall Street Journal, Esquire.com, Grantland.com, and Redbook.
 He also was a writer for the MTV series Beavis and Butt-Head.
 He is an associate professor of English at University of Akron, where he teaches creative nonfiction in the NEOMFA Program.